m-spilman/Journey/README.md

 Journey is a turn based RPG.
 Movement is controlled through dice rolls.
 The player starts with food, water, coins, and health.
 Each dice roll moves the player forward and counts as a single day of travel.
 Each day the player loses 1 day of food and water.
 Random events happen along the way; robbers may steal your food or coins in the night.
 Players have the chance to replenish supplies at various stages in the game.
+Play here -  https://m-spilman.github.io/Journey/

 <img src="read_me_images/map1.png" width="600">  <img src="read_me_images/map2.png" width="600">